Rank a new affiliate site easily and fast in Google is a thing of the past.

 Ranking a new affiliate site nowadays is a work of art.

-You can’t win with content alone; there’s too much competition online.
+You can’t win with the content alone; there’s too much competition online.

 You can’t win with links alone.
 Too little content and you won’t be relevant for anything and authority won’t matter much.